John G. Schmitz: Extramarital affair and fall-out

-Early in 1982, J George Stuckle, an infant born on June 10, 1981, was treated at an Orange County hospital for an injured penis.
+Early in 1982, John George Stuckle, an infant born on June 10, 1981, was treated at an Orange County hospital for an injured penis.
 A piece of hair was wrapped so tightly around the organ—"in a square knot," according to one doctor—that it was almost severed.
 The surgery went well and the baby suffered no permanent injury.
 However, the baby's mother, Carla Stuckle, a 43-year-old Swedish-born immigrant and longtime Republican volunteer, was not allowed to take John George home since some of the attending doctors were convinced the hair had been deliberately tied around his penis.
-Detectives threatened to arrest Carla and take J George away permanently unless she identified the father.
+Detectives threatened to arrest Carla and take the infant away permanently unless she identified the father.
 Carla then identified Schmitz as John George's father.

 During a custody hearing, Schmitz acknowledged fathering John George out of wedlock.
-He was also the father of Carla's daughter, E. The admission effectively ended his political career, though he made an unsuccessful run for the 38th Congressional District in 1984.
+He was also the father of Carla's daughter, Eugenie.
+The admission effectively ended his political career, though he made an unsuccessful run for the 38th Congressional District in 1984.
 He was defeated by former Congressman Bob Dornan in the Republican primary 65% to 11%, with another candidate earning 24%.
 Dornan would go on to defeat Democratic incumbent Rep. Jerry M. Patterson in November.

 Schmitz's affair also ended his wife Mary's career as a political commentator on television, where she advocated from the conservative position on the political roundtable debate show Free for All.
-(Before entering television, Mary had already become known as the "West Coast Phyllis Schlafly", having campaigned vigorously against the Equal Rights Amendment.)
+Before entering television, Mary had already become known as the "West Coast Phyllis Schlafly", having campaigned vigorously against the Equal Rights Amendment.
+When the ERA deadline ran out, Mary had altered a cardboard tombstone Halloween decoration to show the ERA going down in defeat and displayed it prominently on her front lawn.
 The Schmitzes briefly separated over the affair but reconciled.

-Schmitz never financially supported nor helped raise his two children with Carla Stuckle.
-When the detective investigating the possible child abuse claim against Stuckle confronted Schmitz about fathering J George, Schmitz confirmed parentage and reportedly told the officer, "I do not and will not support him financially.
+Schmitz neither financially supported nor helped raise his two children with Carla Stuckle.
+When the detective investigating the possible child abuse claim against Stuckle confronted Schmitz about fathering J. George, Schmitz confirmed parentage and reportedly told the officer, "I do not and will not support him financially.
 It is her [Carla Stuckle's] responsibility to take care of him."
-Stuckle was not charged with any crime, and authorities returned J George to his care.
-Stuckle raised both J George and E on her own, working long hours at two different jobs.
-In 1994, when J George and E were 11 and 13 respectively, Carla Stuckle died from complications of Type I diabetes.
+Stuckle was not charged with any crime, and authorities returned J. George to her care.
+Schmitz denied any abuse to the child or any knowledge of the injury; and was eventually ruled out as being suspect to abuse.
+Stuckle raised both J. George and E. on her own, working long hours at two different jobs.
+In 1994, when J. George and E. were 13 and 11 respectively, Carla Stuckle died from complications of Type I diabetes.
 Schmitz refused custody of the children.
 Mary Schmitz's close friend, high-profile astrologer and alleged psychic Jeane Dixon, took in the children.
 When Dixon died in 1997, the children became wards of the state and went to an orphanage.